ChristopherBarrington/ainsley/content/recipes/blueberry-banana--oat-muffins/index.md

 - Cool for 5 minutes in the tin, then transfer to a wire rack to cool completely.
 - Store in an airtight container for 2-3 days.
 ---

+Spelt flour adds a lovely nutty flavour to these, but you could also use a mix of plain and wholemeal flour or simply all plain flour.